Configuring Guest Portal

 Design the terms and conditions section by updating the following fields:

-• Terms content—Enter or paste your terms and conditions in the text box.
+• Terms and Conditions Text—Enter or paste your terms and conditions in the text box.

-• Agree text—Enter a comment in the text box.
+• Agreement Text—Enter a comment in the text box.
 For example: I agree to the terms and conditions.

 Accept Button